refgenie/refgenie/docs/autodoc_build/refgenconf.md

 - `seek_key` (`str`):  name of the particular subasset to fetch
 - `strict_exists` (`bool | NoneType`):  how to handle case in whichpath doesn't exist; True to raise IOError, False to raise RuntimeWarning, and None to do nothing at all.
 Default: None (do not check).
 - `check_exist` (`function(callable) -> bool`):  how to check forasset/path existence
-- `enclosing_dir` (`bool`):  whether a path to the entire enclosing directory should be returned, e.g.for a fasta asset that has 3 seek_keys pointing to 3 files in an asset dir, that asset dir is returned
+- `enclosing_dir` (`bool`):  whether a path to the entire enclosingdirectory should be returned, e.g. for a fasta asset that has 3 seek_keys pointing to 3 files in an asset dir, that asset dir is returned
+- `all_aliases` (`bool`):  whether to return paths to all asset aliases orjust the one for the specified 'genome_name` argument

 #### Returns: